-Until further notice during the state Covid-19 restrictions, and due to limited vet care availability, our clinic is only accepting new clients with reptiles, amphibians, and fish, and postponing accepting other clients.
+Until further notice during the state Covid-19 restrictions and due to limited vet care availability, our clinic is only accepting new clients with reptiles, amphibians, fish, small mammals and pocket pets.
+We are unable to accept new clients with dogs, cats, and birds.
+However, we are accepting new patients for existing clients, regardless of species.
+Thank you for your continued patience.

 Pine Tree Veterinary Hospital